kmaida/auth-architecture-ng/README.md

 - [Resource API server](https://github.com/kmaida/auth-architecture-ng/tree/main/resource-api)

 > [!NOTE]
-> A **React** version of this architecture demo set is available at [https://github.com/kmaida/auth-architecture](https://github.com/kmaida/auth-architecture).
+> This repo's demos are built with Angular and Node.
+A **React** version of this architecture demo set is available at [https://github.com/kmaida/auth-architecture](https://github.com/kmaida/auth-architecture).

 ## Prerequisites